-While it is summer, my house isn’t being as adventurous outside of the home this season, and you might relate to that.
-I’ve also taken this challenge to use what is in my stash and I just so happened to have some amazing Whims Merino Yarn just calling to me.
+While it is summer, my house isn’t as adventurous outside of the home this season, and you might relate to that.
+I’ve also taken this challenge to use what is in my stash and I just so happened to have some fantastic fingering weight and dk weight yarns just calling to me.
 As expected, it was perfect for this project.
-I highly recommend you jump on over to the website and put in an order, no need to leave the house.
+I highly recommend you jump on over to the websites and put in an order, no need to leave the house.

 The weather is starting to warm up so now is the time to start those fun summer garments.
 And this one is a relaxing easy crochet piece, perfect for practicing those lazy summer vibes while soaking up some sun.
 Plus, a little extra crochet time is just what we all need right now.